adc-connect/adcc/docs/adccore.rst

 Perturbation theory
 -------------------
-:cpp:class:`adcc::LazyMp` lazily computes second-order and third-order Møller-Plesset perturbation theory on top of the reference held by a :cpp:class:`adcc::ReferenceState`.
+:cpp:class:`libadcc::LazyMp` lazily computes second-order and third-order Møller-Plesset perturbation theory on top of the reference held by a :cpp:class:`libadcc::ReferenceState`.

 .. doxygengroup:: PerturbationTheory
    :members: